 Clinical Medical Assisting Programs Admissions Requirements:

 For 11 weeks, students will met twice a week for lecture and hands-on labs (CMA).
-Students with a grade of B or higher are eligible for an optional 40-hour clinical placement following the program, by registering for CMX.
+Students with an initial overall grade of B or higher and instructor recommendation are eligible for an optional clinical externship placement in the 3 months following the end of the program, by registering for CMX.

 See upcoming class dates on the schedule page and register today to secure your seat in an upcoming session!